imacrayon/alpine-ajax/docs/reference.md

 ## Usage

 It’s good practice to start building your UI **without** Alpine AJAX.
 Make your entire website work as it would if Alpine AJAX were not available, then sprinkle in AJAX functionality at the end.
 Working in this way will ensure that your AJAX interactions degrade gracefully [when JavaScript is not available](https://www.kryogenix.org/code/browser/everyonehasjs.html): Links and forms will continue to work as normal, they simply won't fire AJAX requests.
-This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your website’s functionality.
+This is known as [Progressive Enhancement](https://developer.mozilla.org/en-US/docs/Glossary/Progressive_Enhancement), and it allows a wider audience to use your website.

 ## x-target

 Add the `x-target` attribute to forms or links to enable AJAX behavior.
 The value of `x-target` should equal the `id` of an element on the page that the form or link should target.

-Take a look at this comment list, notice the `x-target="comments"` attribute on the `<form>`:
+Take a look at the following comment list markup, notice the `x-target="comments"` attribute on the `<form>`:

 ```html
 <ul id="comments">